bdavidxyz/impatient-jekyll/README.md

  - Dev workflow is slow
  - Production website is not optimized

-Speedy-Jekyll is the perfect solution to this 2 problems.
+Impatient-Jekyll is the perfect solution to this 2 problems.

 ## Key benefits